imsdev/ims-devops-java-jenkins/README.md

   * In the Jenkins web interface select **Manage Jenkins -> Manage plugins -> Available**.
   * Locate and select the following plugins: (you may want to use the Find tool in the web browser)
     * Maven Integration plugin - Used to build and compile Maven projects.
-    * HTTP Request Plugin - Used to send HTTP JSON requests to z/OS to creata a workflow.
+    * HTTP Request Plugin - Used to send HTTP JSON requests to z/OS to create a workflow.
     * Groovy - A scripting language to process the create workflow response and extract a workflow key needed to start the workflow.
     * Environment Injector Plugin - Used to save the workflow key to an environment variable.
     * Publish Over FTP Plugin - For sending files from Jenkins to the z/OS host server.